wormhole-foundation/wormhole-solidity-sdk/README.md

 For off-chain code, please refer to the [TypeScript SDK](https://github.com/wormhole-foundation/wormhole-sdk-ts) and in particular the [EVM platform implementation](https://github.com/wormhole-foundation/wormhole-sdk-ts/tree/main/platforms/evm).

-This SDK was originally created for integrations with the WormholeRelayer and then expanded to cover all integration.

 ## Releases

 > License Reminder